 The Board and each of its committees are involved in overseeing risk associated with the Company and its operations.
 The Board and the Audit and Finance Committees monitor the Company's credit risk, liquidity risk, regulatory risk, operational risk and enterprise risk by regular reviews with management and internal and external auditors and other advisors.
 In its periodic meetings with the internal auditors and the Company's independent accountants, the Audit and Finance Committee discusses the scope and plan for the internal audit and includes management in its review of accounting and financial controls, assessment of business risks and legal and ethical compliance programs.
 The Board and the Nominating and Corporate Governance Committee monitor the Company's governance and succession risk by regular review with management and outside advisors.
-The Board and the Compensation Committee monitor CEO succession and the Company's compensation policies and related risks by regular reviews with management and the Compensation Committee's outside advisors.
+The Board and the Compensation Committee monitor CEO succession and the Compensation Committee's outside advisors.
 The Board and the Safety and Compliance Committee monitor management's administration of airline flight operations safety and compliance with safety regulations.